 For example, if it is a big project from scratch, you will need not only the developers but also QA engineers, a designer, a project manager and other specialists if needed.
 If the project is relatively small or you just need to implement certain changes to an existing one, you will only need a specific set of skills and can assemble a small team that would consist of domain experts.

-The definition of business goals helps not only to assemble the team but also outline the deadlines and get an idea of the needed resources.
+The definition of business goals helps not only to assemble the team but also outline the deadlines and get an idea of the needed resources such as the needed management tools.
 This, in turn, has an impact on budget planning and resource allocation.

 Choose the right size and type of your team